ShenYT0/Exam_Projcet_NLP/README.md

 ## Results
-The results indicate that although `opus-mt-ja-en` operates faster, the larger model, `mbart-large-50-many-to-many-mmt`, which is trained on a more extensive dataset, performs slightly better.
+The results indicate that  `opus-mt-ja-en` operates faster, and the larger model, `mbart-large-50-many-to-many-mmt`, which is trained on a more extensive dataset, performs slightly better on the specific translation task from Japanese to English.

 ![scores](images/image2.png)